MaximRouiller/blog.decayingcode.com/source/_posts/prevent-kestrel-from-logging-to-console-in-aspnet-core-22.md

   });
 ```

 So next time you need Kestrel to take five, you know what to do.
+Add that [`SuppressStatusMessages`](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.hosting.hostingabstractionswebhostbuilderextensions.suppressstatusmessages?view=aspnetcore-2.1&WT.mc_id=maximerouiller-blog-marouill)